 Larger companies, like factories, restaurants, and office complexes, have commercial HVAC systems.
-These systems provide heating and cooling for the building and its occupants.
+These office heating and cooling systems provide comfort for the building and its occupants.

 A commercial HVAC system is sized in tons.
 The size increases by increments of half a ton.
 Most small buildings will have a commercial HVAC system of between 2-30 tons.
 Calculating the HVAC size your commercial space will need is relatively simple.

 How to Calculate What Size HVAC System You Need